Intellectual Property Summer Institute

 This summer we'll be in Seattle to meet industry experts on the cloud and gaming.
 Please save the date and join us:

-Courses: AI & IP Issues in the Cloud, IP and Videogames, IP Issues in Merchandising, and Issues in Wine.
+Courses: AI & IP Issues in the Cloud, IP and Videogames, IP Issues in Merchandising, Aeronautics, and IP Issues in Wine.
 We will involve speakers from local companies such as Amazon, Boeing, Meta, Microsoft, Nintendo, Nordstroms, REI, Starbucks, and Zillow.

 What is IPSI?